Copyright © 2012 Robert B. Thompson. All rights reserved.

 - The bringing of Peter, James, and John to be with Christ on the Mount of Transfiguration.

-- The marriage of part of the Bride, in the nineteenth chapter of Revelation.
+- The marriage of part of the Bride, in Revelation chapter 19.

 - The fact that God chose Israel from the nations of the earth.